yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: Awesome-rust-mentors is a list of projects and people who are willing to provide mentorship to anyone who asks.
 If you're interested in finding a mentor, finding a project to get involved in, being a mentor, or getting people involved in your project you should check it out.
+Also, to be clear, there are more than just these two mentors, so please check out the website.

 ---